facebookincubator/velox/velox/docs/develop/types.rst

 Types
 =====

-Velox supports both scalar types and complex types.
+Velox supports scalar types and complex types.
 Scalar types are categorized into a fixed set of physical types, and an extensible set of logical types.
 Physical types determine the in-memory layout of the data.